 However, according to the Texas Internal Auditing Act, it is the governing board's responsibility to conclude whether resources are adequate to address the identified risks.
-Specifically, Senate Bill 1694 of the 78th legislative session amended the Texas Internal Auditing Act to require the governing board of a state agency to periodically review the resources dedicated to the audit program and determine if adequate resources exist to ensure that risks identified in the annual risk assessment are adequately covered within a reasonable time frame.
+The Texas Internal Auditing Act requires the governing board of a state agency to periodically review the resources dedicated to the audit program and determine if adequate resources exist to ensure that risks identified in the annual risk assessment are adequately covered within a reasonable time frame.
 The Chief Auditor asserts that staff resources are adequate to address the high-risk areas linked to proposed audit projects.
 Any additional audit coverage would require additional staff resources.